KSAH-42/RabbitOM/README.md

 if your camera is located I strongly recommended to used TCP.
 Otherwise if you used UDP or the event the multicast transport, contact your IT administrator and discuss with him.

 if your are using HIK camera and you use VLC for testing, you may observed that VLC fail to display BUT the media.player will display the stream.
 First of all, the issue it's not due to the HIK cam.
-And not really from VLC, because VLC used an external open source rtsp library, and this library doesn't support all authentication schemes/algs provided by this camera.
+And not really from VLC, because VLC used an external open source rtsp library, and this external library doesn't support all authentication schemes/algs provided by this camera.

 ![Player](https://github.com/KSAH-42/RabbitOM/blob/master/Resources/Images/HIK.Cam1.png)